kartikpatel0170/settleOut/README.md

     - Copy the contents of `.env.example` into `.env` and fill in the required values.
 4. Start the server: `npm start`
 5. Navigate to `http://localhost:3000` in your browser to view the API documentation.
+6. Backend is deployed to `https://settleout-backend-production.up.railway.app/` using railway.app service.
 ## Technologies Used

 The following technologies were used in the development of the backend: